rlama7/fizzBuzz/README.md

 A program to write 'fizz' or 'buzz' or 'fizzbuzz' based on the multiple of a chosen number.

-:bulb: FizzBuzz step by step youtube instructions :point_right: [Youtube](https://www.youtube.com/c/Freecodecamp)
+:bulb: FizzBuzz step by step instructions on [Youtube](https://www.youtube.com/c/Freecodecamp).

     if the number is a multiple of 3 print 'fizz' if the number is a multiple of 5 print 'buzz'